 How the Turkey Pardon Came About

 After World War II, food shortages were still a problem in Europe, and the U.S. was trying to help.
 Americans were encouraged to conserve food.
 In the autumn of 1947, President Truman called on Americans to refrain from eating meat on Tuesdays and poultry and eggs on Thursday.
-This would help the U.S. government stockpile more grain that could then be sent to starving citizens in post-World War II Europe.
+This would help the U.S. government stockpile more food that could then be sent to starving citizens in post-World War II Europe.

 But the Poultry and Egg Board and the Turkey Federation took issue with this.
 If everyone gave up poultry for Thanksgiving, the market for the birds would crash.
 To protest, the Poultry Board sent crates of live chickens, “Hens for Harry” to the White House in protest.